abdullahtariq91/nodejs-react-website-analyser/README.md

     App.css //client files
     App.js
     App.test.js
-    index.css
     index.js
     logo.svg
 ```

-For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

 ## Scripts